Top Theme Park Travel Tips

 Got a tip to share that you don't see here?
 Submit it via the comments at the bottom of the page!

-Book U.S. domestic plane tickets 54 days before your departure for the best deal, according to an industry study.
-Start looking at prices 104 days before your visit to find a deal you can afford, and be sure to book at least 29 days before you leave to avoid the highest prices.
+Book U.S. domestic plane tickets 50-60 days before your departure for the best deal, according to an industry study.
+Start looking at prices about 15 weeks before your visit to find a deal you can afford, and be sure to book at least 29 days before you leave to avoid the highest prices.
 For trips to Europe, book 151 days before your flight.
 For Asia, book 129 days before your flight.
 Bing Travel offers a nice airfare predictor which can help you decide when to buy your tickets.

-If you are visiting from outside the United States, you will not need a visa to enter the U.S. if you are from:
+If you are visiting from outside the United States, you will not need a visa to enter the U.S. for a visit if you are from:

 To save money, don't buy anything inside a theme park that you can buy outside the park.
 Bring medicine, toiletries, and whatever other supplies you might need from home, or buy them in a store away from the park, to avoid in-park markups.